ishiyan/Mbng/README.md

 ng build notes --base-href /notes/
 ```

-There will be errors like shown below where asset svg icons ere not found during SSG buid,
+There will be errors like shown below where asset svg icons are not found during SSG buid,
 but it will find them on GitHub pages.

 ```text